JanssenProject/jans/README.md

 2. Highly Available: Digital identity infrastructure is mission critical.
 For many applications, if you can't login, you're dead in the water.
 Robustness is a fundamental consideration.

 3. Flexible while Upgradable: Open source gives you the freedom to modify the code.
 But having your own fork of the code might make it hard to upgrade--you'll have to merge changes.
 Janssen provides standard interfaces that make it possible to implement custom business logic in an upgrade-friendly manner.

-### Janssen Modules

-Janssen is not a big monolith--it's a lot of services working together.
-Whether you deploy Janssen to a Kubernetes cluster, or you are a developer running everything on one server, it's important to understand the different parts.

-1. **[auth-server](jans-auth-server)**: This component is the OAuth Authorization Server, the OpenID Connect Provider, the UMA Authorization Server--this is the main Internet facing component of Janssen.
-It's the service that returns tokens, JWT's and identity assertions.
-This service must be Internet facing.

-1. **[fido](jans-fido2)**:  This component provides the server side endpoints to enroll and validate devices that use FIDO.
-It provides both FIDO U2F (register, authenticate) and FIDO 2 (attestation, assertion) endpoints.
-This service must be internet facing.

-1. **[config-api](jans-config-api)**: The API to configure the auth-server and other components is consolidated in this component.
-This service should not be Internet-facing.

-1. **[scim](jans-scim)**: [SCIM](http://www.simplecloud.info/) is JSON/REST API to manage user data.
-Use it to add, edit and update user information.
-This service should not be Internet facing.

-1. **[jans-cli](jans-cli)**: This module is a command line interface for configuring the Janssen software, providing both interactive and simple single line options for configuration.

-1. **[client-api](jans-client-api)**: Middleware API to help application developers call an OAuth, OpenID or UMA server.
-You may wonder why this is necessary.
-It makes it easier for client developers to use OpenID signing and encryption features, without becoming crypto experts.
-This API provides some high level endpoints to do some of the heavy lifting.

-1. **[core](jans-core)**: This library has code that is shared across several janssen projects.
-You will most likely need this project when you build other Janssen components.

-1. **[orm](jans-orm)**: This is the library for persistence and caching implemenations in Janssen.
-Currently LDAP and Couchbase are supported.
-RDBMS is coming soon.

-More details can be found under [Janssen technical documentation](docs/technical).

 ## Governance